 4. Season 11 – Kaitlyn Bristowe and Shawn Booth

 Kaitlyn Bristowe was one of the most open and honest Bachelorette‘s to take the lead on the show which had fans divided, but made for one interesting season.
 After being rejected in Andi Dorfman’s season 10 finale, Nick Viall once again found himself in the final two alongside Shawn Booth vying for Bristowe’s heart.
 Unfortunately he was once again left in the dust as Bristowe chose personal trainer Booth.
 Booth chose a 3.5 carat hand-crafted and signed Neil Lane ring which boasts a central round brilliant-cut diamond, 160 smaller diamonds, and an entwined band, all set in platinum.
 One look at the ring will leave you blinded, so it isn’t surprising that it is actually the most expensive ring in The Bachelorette’s history with a reported cost of $150,000!
 “I created this ring for her and I was thrilled when Shawn picked it,” Lane told the outlet.
 “He knew what he wanted.
 Shawn was raring to go.
 He knew they had a powerful connection and he seemed certain she was the love of his life.
 He just knew she was the one.”
-Following their 2015 engagement, the pair are still happily engaged and as Bristowe explained they are “terrible at planning” and extremely busy and are in no rush for a wedding.
+Following their 2015 engagement, the pair remained engaged until they announced that they had split in late 2018.

 3. Season 12 – JoJo Fletcher and Jordan Rodgers